Chapo Trap House: Matt Christman

 I left the hospital in a wheelchair and then I spent the next four/five months rehabbing to be able to stand and walk.
 And I went from having braces on both of my legs to just one, and I went from a wheelchair to the braces, to crutches, to a cane, within six months.
 Had to do a bunch of horrible, really grody stuff to my body.
 And at the end of it, I kind of hit a plateau where I now have a limp, still, because I have something called Browns-Sequard syndrome [sic], which is where the damage to your spine affects two halves differently.
 So my right leg is normal in terms of strength but it's completely numb all the time, like it's asleep.
 And then my left leg is very weak, and I drag it.
 It's been that way since this happened.
 Amber's theory is you see white males who are committed Leftists, and if they're serious about it, there’s something that happened that gave them a sense of real vulnerability.
 They don't take for granted their position anymore.
 I never thought about it that way.
 It was never a conscious thing.
 But when I look at my interests and my milieu, I think that theory is kind of persuasive.
 I just kind of laid low and felt vulnerable.

 Christman attended Carroll University in Wisconsin.
 He met his first wife in Milwaukee and moved with her to Ann Arbor, Michigan where she worked as an academic librarian.
 Christman was unable to find work himself, describing himself as an "unemployable failguy".
 A former active member of the Democratic Socialists of America (DSA), he participated in founding a local chapter when he lived in Cincinnati, Ohio.
 In 2020, he met his current wife Amber Rollo.
 They have one child together.

-Christman suffered a stroke in September 2023 and was on hiatus from the podcast during his recovery.
+Christman suffered a stroke in September 2023.
 He returned to the show in December 2024; as of January 2025 he was "not fully recovered" but was "easing back into work."